aymericbeaumet/run/docs/user-guide/literate.md

 Run supports literate Runfiles with the extension `.toml.md`.
-This allows to embed TOML code blocks within classic markdown code.
+This allows to embed TOML code blocks within markdown documents.
+This is convenient to document workflows, and is working well with generated docs.

-This is convenient to explain workflows, and is working well with generated documentation.
+You have to use the fence notation and specify the _toml_ language: `\`\`\`toml`.
+The indented notation is not allowed.

-All the TOML code blocks would be concatenated as is before being parsed as one.
+All the TOML code blocks are concatenated, and are then being parsed as a single entity.

-For example, the following `run.toml.md` declares two commands:
+## Example

 ````markdown
 # Development